CircleCI’s self-hosted runner overview

 CircleCI runner use cases

-Identity Access Management (IAM) permissions - If you set up runners in AWS, they can be assigned IAM permissions
+Identity Access Management (IAM) permissions - If you set up self-hosted runners in AWS, they can be assigned IAM permissions

 Monitor the operating system

 Unique compute requirements - Customers who need to run jobs on an environment or architecture that CircleCI does not offer as a resource class can use the self-hosted runner to fill that need.

 CircleCI offers multiple execution environments for self-hosted runners: container and machine.